 After leaving the museum, the taxi driver took us to Nosan Park, outside the Palpo Raw Fish Town.
 Below is a view looking out from the port.
 This body of water is also the Hallyeo Maritime National Park, so I guess the fishermen need to motor out beyond those mountains before they start fishing.

+This gazebo was located at the point of the park that jetted the most out into the waterway.
 Next stop on the tour was Baekcheonsa Temple, a well known in this area for having a laying down buddha.

 These things were all around the main hall above.
 They spin.